Skip to content

 A few common things you’ll see in the failure view:

 • Timeouts.
 The agent was still working when the operation hit its timeout.
-Usually means the model is slow or the context is too large.
-Fix is either waiting longer or reducing the context.
+Usually means the local handler had too much work for the configured limit.
+Fix is reducing scope or adjusting the relevant performance setting.

 Most failures are self-explanatory once you see the error message.
 The value of the failure view is that the messages are captured in one place instead of being buried in a log file somewhere.